 2. Burns Injury requiring a RI workers compensation attorney

 Burns are a major type of injury suffered by construction workers due to the high incidence of explosions and fires on building sites.
 Dangerous chemicals are many times used on these work sites, which contributes to the increased possibility of fires and explosions occurring.
 Sometimes simply handling different types of chemicals can cause burns on exposed skin.

 - “Between 1992 and 1999, 1,189 fatal thermal burns occurred in the workplace (0.11 deaths/100,000 workers per year)

 - “between 1992-1999 the construction industry made up 13.5% of all occupational burn fatalities” Kraft Davies lawyers

 The Journal of Burn Care & Rehabilitation, Volume 23, Issue 5, 1 September 2002, Pages 305–310,Published: 01 September 2002.
 Also see:

-3. Head Injuries and construction accident in Rhode Island
+3. Head Injuries and construction accident